MysticSoul27/Photograhy-site-v1/README.md

 Properties like display flex and flex wrap are applied to the HTML elements.

-To obtain the parallax effect background properties like background-position, position: fixed, are applied to the background images.
+To obtain the parallax effect background properties like background-position, position: relative, background attachment etc... are applied to the background images.

 Bootstrap container, grid and many contextual classes are used to different elements of HTML.